-After her release from jail, she briefly returned to her mother, but returned to the Manson family during the Tate/LaBianca trial.
-In 1971 she was arrested again, this time for for aiding in the escape of Kenneth Como, a friend of the Manson family, but the charges were eventually dropped.
+After her release from jail, she returned to her mother, but came back to the Manson clan during the Tate/LaBianca trial.
+In 1971, she was arrested again, this time for aiding in the escape of Kenneth Como, a friend of the Manson clan, but the charges were eventually dropped.

 District attorney Vincent Bugliosi described Nancy Pitman as a tough, vicious little girl, filled with hostility that was just waiting to erupt.
 But according to a visitor to this website who knew Nancy from high school, Nancy wasn’t vicious at all; “She was NOT vicious.
 She was a sweet little girl, and I adored her.”

 After the Tate/LaBianca trial, Nancy Pitman, Priscilla Cooper and a couple of criminals named Michael Monfort and James Craig moved in together in a cabin in Guerneville.
-James and Lauren Willett, who were friends of the Manson family, decided to move in with Pitman and her friends.
-They took their infant daughter, Heidi, with them.
+James and Lauren Willett [image], who were friends of the Manson Family, moved in with Pitman and her associates.
+They took their infant daughter, Heidi [image], with them.

 In 1972, the decapitated body of James Willett was found in a shallow grave with his hand sticking out of the ground.
 Later, the body of his wife Lauren was discovered buried in the crawl space of a house in Stockton.
 She had been shot in the head.

-Montfort and Craig killed James Willett because they were afraid he would go to the police and give them information about armed robberies that they committed.
-Montfort told the police that he accidentally shot Lauren Willett in the head while playing Russian roulette.
+Montfort and Craig killed James Willett because they were afraid he would go to the police and provide them information about armed robberies they had committed.
+Montfort told the law enforcement that he accidentally shot Lauren Willett in the head while playing Russian roulette.